ElenaFdR-ICATT/community-implementation-guide-standard/criteria/maintain-version-control.md

 #### Further reading

-* [A note on commit messages](https://bitcrowd.dev/a-note-on-commit-messages) by Bitcrowd contains a lot fo good tips for commit messages.
+* [A note on commit messages](https://bitcrowd.dev/a-note-on-commit-messages) by Bitcrowd contains a lot of good tips for commit messages.

 ### Every commit message MUST link to discussions and issues wherever possible.